We will all have different reasons as to why it is so difficult to get out of a relationship with an abusive woman.

 I can’t count the number of times that she threatened me and my family with physical violence…

 Even though deep down I knew that these threats were mostly just hot air, I never wanted to take the chance that there may be something to these threats.
-This is what lead me to giving in to whatever she wanted, which was mostly financial.
+This is what lead me to give in to whatever she wanted, which was mostly financial.

 Remember that emotional abusers have a massive sense of entitlement, and the quicker you can get rid of them, the better.